yuvanmytri/wmio/README.md

 You can get a _30 day free trial_ cloud account provisioned in a few minutes.
 Visit **[WEBMETHODS.io](https://www.softwareag.cloud/site/product/webmethods-api.html)** and get your instance running in a region of your choice.

-webMethods.io iPaaS can also be deployed to
+webMethods.io iPaaS can also be deployed to Private Cloud to achieve Multi Cloud Hybrid Integration.

 WEBMETHODS.io Integration